Varsha-bh/Reachinbox-/README.md

-Overview
+Overview :
-This repository contains the code for Reachinbox  App using React with Typescript
+This repository contains the code for Reachinbox App using Reactjs with Typescript

-Technologies Used
+Technologies Used :
 Typescript
 React
 Tailwind css